lugia19/Claude-WebExtension-Launcher/README.md

 ### First Launch Network Service Crash (macOS only)
 On first launch, you'll see a crash dialog about the network service.
 This is (likely) because the modified app needs Keychain permission to be granted, given that it uses an ad-hoc signature.
 Just ignore it.

-### Not working on MacOS/AppTranslocator issues
+### MacOS issues
-This is a problem with a MacOS security feature called AppTranslocator.
-You can fix it by moving the application outside of /Downloads, and running it from there.
+MacOS really doesn't like... a bunch of things that I am doing.
+Avoid running it from /Downloads, and if it's still borked, try clearing the quarantine flag with `xattr -cr /path/to/Claude_WebExtension_Launcher.app`

 ## Installation